dcross42/dcross42.github.io/_posts/2021-04-05-graduate-projects.markdown

 ### Project 1

 The main part of the project involved modeling a dataset containing the lengths of wikipedia articles.
-I implemented a mean-only normal model and a two-paramenter normal model with flat noninformative priors.
+I implemented a mean-only normal model and a two-paramenter normal model with flat noninformative priors to generate a report with R Markdown.

 ### Project 2